 This vacancy has now closed.

-- Do you want to contribute to accurate coverage of nature and climate change?
+- Do you want to contribute to accurate reporting of climate change and energy?

 - Meticulous attention to detail and a commitment to accuracy.